We strongly recommend using tax software rather than

 your social insurance number and date of birth are required.

-The NetFile system is available February 11th to January 7th, 2014
+The NetFile system will be available February 10, 2014 to January 16,

 return due date, but late filing penalties